brilliapps/dart_tips_solutions_informal/README.md

 void main() {
   // THE BOTTOM LINE WITH WARNING:
+  // First, TIP!: WeakReference and Expando is fine as to the GC, really!
+For one Object a WeakReference is better.
+For many elements, Expando may be a bit better, read all, Set<WeakReference> - you need to check cyclically for elements having .targer == null and remove them from the list if so.
+In case of expando this will be removed automatically, but you need to assign an additional value like the least would be: someexpando[importantobject]=true; - that is not a big deal.

   // THE OBJECTS RELATED TO EXPANDO (THERE IS ONE ENOUGH TEST WITH WEAKREFERENCE TELLING ALL - WORKS THE SAME AS TO THE GC AS EXPANDO) CLASS ARE GCED NICE EXPANDO[ABC]=CDE; - ABC AND CDE ARE GC-ED NICE;
   // BUT, IF EXPANDO OBJECT IS A PROPERTY OF ANOTHER OBJECT LIKE OBJECT1.expandoproperty THEN OBJECT1 (100MB RAM F.E.)
 MAY NEVER BE GCED.
   // SO KEEP EXPANDO OBJECT AWAY FROM IMPORTANT CLASSES MAKE THEM F.E.
 A STATIC PROPERTY OF ANOTHER SIMPLE CLASS USED ONLY FOR THIS PURPOSE.